 While OKRs promote transparency, there are situations where you want OKRs to be restricted.
 For example, you may have a secret initiative that needs to be restricted to a smaller team of people.
-Or you may just want to keep an OKR restricted because you want to keep others from getting distracted.
+Or you may just want to keep an OKR restricted in your department because you want to keep others from getting distracted.

 Assuming you have a matrixed structure like this: